• Compared to the circumcision of adult and adolescent men, infant circumcision is less expensive, advocates say.

 “The number of health facilities offering EIMC represents a small proportion of the total health facilities in the counties,” the researchers said.

-Compared to circumcision of adult and adolescent men, infant circumcision is easier to perform and less expensive.
+Compared to the circumcision of adult and adolescent men, infant circumcision is less expensive, advocates say.

 Health benefits for infants include a reduced risk of urinary tract infections during the first year of life.